Hearthstone Battlegrounds Strategy Guide [Season 9]

 Concept: Pirates are pretty interesting in Season 9, and there are a lot of changes, especially for the stat-based build.
 The best build to go for is the stat-based one.
 You can also go for the Skypirate build, but generally you will have to hit a lot of important minions in the tavern while having a low amount of Gold.
 The stat-based build focuses on getting a Brann and utilizing new scailing Pirates, as well as gathering a lot of gold with new resource-centered pirates.
 This build requires a lot of finesse in the midgame because transitioning to a full pirate build without some extra gold can be very rough.
 This is why it is especially important to take into consideration your current tempo and the transition phase from mid to lategame.

 Early game: In the early game, the strategy remains similar to the prior season.
-Get a Scallywag and a Ripsnail Captain to get some tempo, and Defiant Shipwright if you want to buff him for that extra value.
+Get a Scallywag and a Ripsnail Captain to get some tempo, and Defiant Shipwright if you want to buff him for that extra value, especially if you there is an Anomaly that helps with that.
 In the early-mid game, you have to be careful a bit for going Peggy.
 Because of the two 1-stats, it’s not really a good tempo and it doesn’t really provide you with additional resources.

 Mid game: In the mid game, the primary focus should be to acquire gold and some tempo.
 Of course, you don’t know if you’re going to play pirates and the tavern can give you anything, but there are some key minions to look for if you want to go for them.
 The most notable one is, by far, Brann Bronzebeard since there are two good pirates that rely on Battlecry and that is the new Gritty Headhunter and Lovestick Balladist.